mapbox/prettier-config-docs/README.md

 3. Run `mbx npm publish` to publish the package to npm.

 Dependabot will automatically update `@mapbox/prettier-config-docs` (within 1 day) to all site repositories.
 If you need it sooner, you can install this package in the repository by following the [install steps](#install).

-This package uses npm 7, which means it will automatically install the `peerDependnecies` found in `package.json`.
-If your site requires a different version of a peer dependency, you can install the dependency in your repository using the `--force ` flag.
-Example: `npm i prettier@2.0.0 --force`.